 Our primary facilities consist of approximately 36,000 square feet of research and office space located in San Diego, California that is leased to us until 2005.
 We have an option to renew the leases for our facilities for one additional period of five years.
 We also have approximately 21,000 square feet of research and office space located near Copenhagen, Denmark that is leased to us until 2005.
 We believe that our existing facilities are adequate for our current needs.
 When our leases expire, we may look for additional or alternate space for our operations and we believe that suitable additional or alternative space will be available in the future on commercially reasonable terms.
-We are currently in negotiations to lease a new facility upon the termination of the lease for our operations near Copenhagen.
+Subject to the satisfaction of specified conditions, which include successfully obtaining required approvals and permits, we have agreed to lease a new facility to replace our current facility near Copenhagen.